NWCR_logo_Master_no_strapline.png

 • Have a family history of ovarian cancer

-• Have had previous cancers
+• Have had radiotherapy treatment for a previous cancer

 • Went through the menopause after 55